koursaros-ai/nboost/README.md

 #### Installing NBoost with tensorflow

-Make sure you have Tensorflow 1.14-1.15 (with CUDA to run on GPU) to support the modelling functionality.
+If you want to run the example on a GPU, make sure you have Tensorflow 1.14-1.15 (with CUDA) to support the modelling functionality.
+However, if you want to just run it on a CPU, don't worry about it.
+For both cases, just run:

 ```bash
 pip3 install nboost[tf]
 ```

 #### Setting up an Elasticsearch Server
 > 🔔 If you already have an Elasticsearch server, you can move on to the next step!